Feature aware covariance estimation, with application to mixtures of chemical exposures: Data Description and Modeling

 \subsection{TESIE Study}

 The data from the TESIE study contain measurements of exposures to 21 SVOCs, each measured from two exposure assessment tools: household dust and silicone wristbands worn for several days by young children in the household.
-In this dataset, there are $n = 73$ independent samples with 100\% detection for all 42 measurements.
+In this dataset, there are $n = 73$ independent samples with 100\% detection for all $p= 42$ measurements.
 These chemicals are sub-categorized into one of three chemical classes.
-In particular, there are nine organophosphate esters (OPEs) \citep{Phillips2018}, commonly flame retardants and plasticizers, five phenolic/paraben compounds \citep{Levasseur2021}, found in plastics and personal care products, and seven phthalates \citep{Hammel2019}, also found in plastics and personal care products.
+In particular, there are nine organophosphate esters (OPEs) \citep{Phillips2018}, commonly flame retardants and plasticizers, five phenolic/paraben compounds \red{(phenols)} \citep{Levasseur2021}, found in plastics and personal care products, and seven phthalates \citep{Hammel2019}, also found in plastics and personal care products.

 Common approaches for analyzing multivariate exposure data assume that exposures for chemicals in different classes are independent or alternatively collapse data prior to analysis to class-specific summaries \citep{Zhu2024}.
 However, the classes are coarse-scale groups based on similarities in chemical structure, which is not necessarily the primary driver of correlation in the exposures data.
 In particular, chemicals belonging to different classes can have similar uses and thus exposure to these chemicals could be positively correlated.
-For example, people with an increased exposure to phthalates found in certain personal care products may also have a higher exposure to parabens that tend to be found in similar personal care products.
+For example, people with an increased exposure to phthalates found in certain personal care products may also have a higher exposure to parabens, \red{a subset of chemicals in the phenolic chemical class}, that tend to be found in similar personal care products.
 However, chemical class information should not be discarded as class can be informative about covariance structure, and within-class inferences are of practical interest since class labels are used for product labeling and policy making.

 Similar division of exposures may occur on the basis of the measurement assessment tool, such as urine, blood, dust, among others.
 In the TESIE data included here, exposures are measured from dust and silicone wristbands.
 Measurements from the dust samples contain exposure information from a single micro-environment in the child's home, whereas the wristbands contain exposure information from multiple micro-environments over the course of several days.
 Analyzing data from both assessment tools jointly, and allowing for non-zero across-tool correlations, may allow for a more accurate summary of subjects' exposure profiles.